Sendrowski/fastDFE/docs/index.rst

 ============
 ``fastdfe`` is a software package designed for estimating the distribution of fitness effects (DFE) from site-frequency spectra (SFS).
 Building upon the foundation laid by ``polydfe`` :cite:`polydfe`, ``fastdfe`` addresses the limitations of its predecessor by providing a faster, more flexible, and user-friendly approach to DFE inference.

 ``fastdfe`` is implemented in Python but also offers compatibility with R through the reticulate package, ensuring a smooth integration with existing workflows.
 In the R wrapper, visualizations have been reimplemented for a consistent user experience.
 The package is thoroughly documented and tested against ``polydfe`` and ``SLiM``.
+Additional validation with ``SLiM`` forward simulations under strong demographic distortions, population substructure, background selection, dominance and small sample sizes is presented in Appendix C of :cite:`primatedfe`.

 Motivation
 ----------